HOW TO GET INTO WEST POINT: 10 WAYS TO GET YOUR FILE TO THE TOP OF THE PILE

 Many students dream of attending West Point as early as middle school.
 That’s a little too early to start applying.
 But, if you’re a senior in high school, that might be too late.
 West Point’s admissions process includes lots of steps and a bit more time.
 High School juniors should begin the admissions process during their second semester.
 So don’t hesitate.
 After all, you can always decide later not to apply, but if you’re too late, then you may miss out on an opportunity that you wish you’d had.

 AND APPLY FOR SLE.

 The Candidate Questionnaire (CQ) is the first step in your application to West Point and becomes available to high school juniors every January.
 Have on hand your GPA, high school course load, SAT or ACT scores and any other relevant information from your high school experience.
 There is no save and go back feature when completing the CQ, so make sure you’re ready to fill out the entire form when you begin.
 After you submit a completed CQ, your information will be reviewed, and if found eligible, you’ll receive a “second step kit” which will include login information to the application portal, and a series of documents to download.
-Also, consider that the CQ can double as an application to West Point’s optional Summer Learning Experience (SLE).
+Also, consider that the CQ can double as an application to West Point’s optional Summer Leaders Experience (SLE).
 Though it has no bearing on admissions decisions, the week-long summer camp for rising seniors will allow you to experience cadet life and may help determine if West Point is right for you.

 BUILD STRONG RELATIONSHIPS WITH YOUR TEACHERS.